SkygearIO/guides/cms/cms-basics.md

 ## Getting started

 1. Make sure the version of your Skygear app is v1.6.1+.
 If not, upgrade your app to the latest version in the Setting tab.
 2. Enable the CMS plug-in.
-If the CMS plug-in is already on before you upgrade the app, disable the plug-in and reanble it.
+If the CMS plug-in is already on before you upgrade the app, disable the plug-in and re-enable it.
 You will see a YAML editor when the CMS is enabled successfully.
 3. Create an admin user on the right hand corner to login to the CMS.

 ![CMS overview](/assets/cms/cms-overview.png)